PatrickCleary/citi-bike-data/ingestion/readme.md

 - `SET statement_timeout = 0;`
 - `SELECT * FROM process_date_range(<YYYY-MM-DD start_date>, <YYYY-MM-DD end_date>); `
 7. Also run the process_date_range for the previous month (trips in the files are based on end date and our data uses start date).
+8. run `REFRESH MATERIALIZED VIEW public.monthly_totals;` in the db

 # Ingestion Process Steps